KSK – BKM Copper Project

 $M

-Capital costs have been estimated for the Project based on Feasibility Study level engineering.
-The estimated initial capital costs are summarised in Table 2 below.
+The estimated initial construction capital costs are in summarised in Table 2 below.

 Plant Area Capital Estimate $M